Risks of using unregistered preparers

 - represent you in your dealings with the Australian Taxation Office (ATO).

-Tax practitioners include tax agents, BAS agents and tax (financial) advisers.
-They must be registered with us to provide tax agent services, BAS services or tax (financial) advice services for a fee or other reward.
+Tax practitioners include tax agents and BAS agents.
+They must be registered with us to provide tax agent services, BAS services or in some cases, tax (financial) advice services for a fee or other reward.

 Listed below are some risks that you face if you use an unregistered preparer to provide you with a tax agent service (which includes a BAS or tax (financial) advice service):

 - The practitioner may not be fit and proper or have the required qualifications or experience to provide you with a competent service that meets appropriate professional and ethical standards.

 - If the practitioner fails to lodge a tax return or statement on your behalf by the required due date or makes a false or misleading statement to the ATO (for example, by lodging an incorrect return or BAS), and this results in a tax shortfall amount, the ATO may impose administrative penalties on you.

-Under the ‘safe harbour’ provisions administered by the ATO, you will not be liable for penalties in certain circumstances, if you engaged a registered practitioner.
-However you will not be entitled to any ‘safe harbour’ protection if you engaged an unregistered practitioner.
+Under the ‘safe harbour’ provisions administered by the ATO, you will not be liable for penalties in certain circumstances, if you engage a registered practitioner.
+However you will not be entitled to any ‘safe harbour’ protection if you engage an unregistered practitioner.
 For further information, refer to Safe harbour.

 - The unregistered preparer may not have appropriate professional indemnity insurance cover to compensate you if you suffer loss due to an act, error or omission that results from a service they provide.